mazzinno/Note-Keeper/readme.md

 ### Usage

-After cloning the project Navigate to the project directory:
+1. After cloning the project Navigate to the project directory:
     ```bash
     cd Final-project

-To run the project locally:
+2. run the project locally:
-    ```python3
+    ```bash
     python3 app.py

 Visit http://127.0.0.1:5000 in your browser.